briantanseng/quarkus-handlebars-demo/README.md

 ```

 ## View the template in action
 Browse to http://localhost:8080/resources and refresh your browser several times.
-This is the server-rendered html.
+This is server-rendered HTML.
 Enjoy!